 Presented by Phil Sletten, New Hampshire Fiscal Policy Institute Research Director, at New Hampshire Housing's Homeowners Conference on March 18, 2026.

 March 14 is Pi Day, when people across the country celebrate the mathematical constant π (3.14) with slices of their favorite pies.
-At NHFPI, we love a good pie, too.
-But this year, instead of serving up blueberry, apple, or chocolate cream (yes, we’re disappointed too), our Research Team is sharing something they love even ...
+This Pi Day, our Research Team is sharing something they love even more than pie: pie charts.

 Presented by Jessica Williams, New Hampshire Fiscal Policy Institute Senior Policy Analyst at NHFPI’s webinar on the Medicaid Enhancement Tax on March 6, 2026.
 You can find the webinar recording ...